Federal Bank

-Federal Bank is an Indian private sector bank headquartered in Aluva, Kerala.
-The bank has 1588+ banking outlets and, 2079+ ATMs/ CDMS spread across different states in India and overseas representative offices at Abu Dhabi and Dubai.
+Federal Bank is an Indian private sector bank headquartered in Aluva in Kochi, Kerala.
+Founded on 23 April 1931as Travancore Federal Bank, it was renamed Federal Bank Limited in December 1949.The bank has 1588+ banking outlets and, 2079+ ATMs/ CDMS spread across different states in India and overseas representative offices at Abu Dhabi and Dubai.

 With a customer base of over 19 million, and a large network of remittance partners around the world, Federal Bank handles more than one fifth of India's total personal inward remittances, approximately.
 The bank has remittance arrangements with more than 110 banks and exchange companies around the world.
 The bank is also listed in the Bombay Stock Exchange, National Stock Exchange of India and London Stock Exchange and has a branch in India's first International Financial Services Centre (IFSC) at the GIFT City.

 History

 The Federal Bank Limited (the erstwhile Travancore Federal Bank Limited) was incorporated with an authorised capital of ₹5000 at Nedumpuram, a place near Thiruvalla in Central Travancore on 23 April 1931 under the Travancore Companies Act.
 It started business of auction-chitty and other banking transactions connected with agriculture and industry.

 The bank was named Federal Bank Limited on 2 December 1949, after completing the formalities of Banking Regulation Act, 1949.
 It is considered as one of the major Indian commercial banks in the private sector having more than thousand branches and ATMs spread across different States in India.
 Between 1963 and 1970, Federal Bank took over Chalakudy Public Bank (est. 20 July 1929 in Chalakudy), Cochin Union Bank (est. 1963) in Thrissur, Alleppey Bank (est. 1964; Alappuzha), St. George Union Bank (est. 1965) in Puthenpally, and Marthandam Commercial Bank (est. 1968) in Thiruvananthapuram.
 The bank launched its initial public offering in 1994.
 The bank became a Scheduled Commercial Bank in 1970, which also coincided with the Silver Jubilee Year, since the bank commenced its operation in Aluva.

 In January 2008, Federal Bank opened its first overseas representative office in Abu Dhabi.
 In November 2016, Federal Bank opened its second UAE representative office, in Dubai.